Essential implications of similarities in non-Hermitian systems: Pseudo anti-Hermitian systems

-For a Hamiltonian $H\in\mathbb{C}^{n\times n}$ with $n\geq3$ we find that the traces of the words in Specht's criterion do not vanish in general for non-normal $H$.
-Therefore, chirality does not imply unitary similarity between $H$, $-H^*$ and $H^\dagger$.
-For $n\geq3$ chirality is not necessarily equivalent to $\mathcal{CP}$-symmetry or chiral symmetry.

-The equivalence of chirality and $\mathcal{CP}$-symmetry as well as chiral symmetry can be restored by enforcing normality on the Hamiltonian $H$.
+The equivalence of pseudo anti-Hermiticity and anti-$\mathcal{PT}$-symmetry as well as chiral symmetry can be restored by enforcing normality on the Hamiltonian $H$.
 However, this would disallow exceptional points to emerge in the systems as already mentioned before.